niknal357/notable/readme.md

 </div>

 ## About This Fork

-This repository, maintained by **Ethran**, is a personal project based on the original [olup/notable](https://github.com/olup/notable) repository.
-The base repository has been inactive for over a year, and this fork introduces updates and features tailored to my specific needs and preferences.
+This repository, maintained by **Ethran**, is a personal project based on the original [olup/notable](https://github.com/olup/notable) repository, which has since been archived.
+This fork focuses on maintaining and improving the project with ongoing updates and enhancements, mainly tailored to my specific needs and preferences.

 ### What's New in This Fork?
 - Semi-active development with regular updates.